jhunkeler/astroconda/source/faq.rst

 - STScI is experiencing a network or power outage
 - The AstroConda package repository crashed or rebooted due to routine patching

-If you have verified your internet connection is functioning properly but our parent site (http://www.stsci.edu) is unresonsive, then feel free to try our mirror.
+If you have verified your internet connection is functioning properly but our parent site (http://www.stsci.edu) is unresponsive, then feel free to try our mirror.

 Currently there are two ways to access it:

 Using conda directly
 ^^^^^^^^^^^^^^^^^^^^

-The basic ``conda`` installation commands accept ``-c`` or ``--channel`` argument, which allows you to select a different resository to install packages from.
+The basic ``conda`` installation commands accept ``-c`` or ``--channel`` argument, which allows you to select a different repository to install packages from.

 .. code-block:: yaml